Nam-H-Nguyen/Clima-iOS-App/README.md

 4. Open the folder Clima-iOS-App__
 5. Double click the file "Clima.xcodeproj"
 6. Press two keys simultaneously __CMD + R__ to run the app
-7. Finally . . . tap away to play some sound!
+7. Finally . . . look around for your or your loved one's city's weather!
 Have fun with the app.

 - - - -
 I have many more projects to come.
 If you want to collaborate with me feel free to hit me up here!